dhollenbeck/handlebars-error-parser/readme.md

 - **Parser Error:** handlebars can't compile the template.
 - **Block Error:** the open and close block helpers do not match.

-This module parses these errors and converts them into:
+This module parses the exception message into:
 ```js
 {
     startLine: 1,